the-nexim/nanolib/packages/service-worker/README.md

 ## Overview

-`@nexim/service-worker` provides utility functions to enhance the usage of service workers in your web applications.
-It includes robust solutions for registering and managing service workers, with built-in logging and event signaling capabilities.
+Utilities to simplify the usage of service workers in your web applications.

 ## Installation